Gay Star News

 Gay Star News (GSN) is a news website focused on events related to and concerning the global LGBTI (lesbian, gay, bisexual, transgender and intersex) community.
 Headquartered in the UK, it is privately owned and was founded by Tris Reid-Smith, and Scott Nunn in December 2011.

 The site reports on breaking news in international politics, religion, business, crime, entertainment and lifestyle.
 The site also features interviews with members of the LGBTI community.
 A staff of internationally based professional reporters handles day-to-day stories but the site also includes articles by LGBTI activists, freelancers, bloggers, academics, historians, celebrities, and people of prominence.

 The site features 'top stories', 'entertainment', 'features', 'travel', 'GSN loves' and 'comment', 'Business', 'Family, 'Support' and 'Prides and Festivals' sections.
 Readers could post comments, share and like stories to display on online social networks including Facebook, Instagram, Twitter, YouTube, Weibo and LinkedIn.

 On 30 July 2019, GSN announced that it would be shutting down after almost eight years because of falling revenues due to an inability to monetize.
-However, following acquisition of the intellectual property of GSN by Iconic Labs, publication of has resumed.
+However, following acquisition of the intellectual property of GSN by Iconic Labs, publication has resumed.

+Gay Star News was bought by Joe Media and relaunched in June 2024.